tndatacommons/tndata_backend/README.md

 This project contains the following private apps, contained in the `tndata_backend` directory.

-- `diary`: (abandoned) This was originally started as a daily diary app for users to record their thought, feelings, progress, whatever.
+- `badgify_api`: An API ship on top of the `django-badgify` app.
+This app expopses badgify details using django-rest-framework.
+- `config`: The *Project configuration*.
+Contains the project settings, static files, and project tempates as well as the Root URLConf and wsgi config.
+- `cronlog`: A simple log records the status of our management commands scheduled with cron.
 - `goals`: This app contains the bulk of this project's features including a library of goal content and the api to serve it to the mobile app.
-- `notifications`: An app that interacts with GCM.
-It contains tools to create messages that should be delivered and the features to send them to the GCM service.
+- `notifications`: The laster that interacts with GCM and APNS.
+It contains tools to create and queue push notifications that should be delivered.
 - `rewards`: Models and api for misc reward content, such as quotes, jokes, etc.
-- `rules`: (abandoned) originally an attempt to integrate venmo's business-rules project to create arbitrary rules-based logic.
-- `survey`: Models, views, and api for surveys.
+- `survey`: (*unused*) Models, views, and api for surveys.
-- `tndata_backend`: This is our **project config** (which is unfortunately named) it contains project settings, the Root URLConf, and our wsgi file.
 - `userprofile`: This app contains user profile-related models and apis.
 This project uses django's built-in User model, and this app is an extension for user-related data.